koaning/doubtlab/README.md

 - `AbsoluteDifferenceReason`: assign doubt when the absolute difference is too high
 - `RelativeDifferenceReason`: assign doubt when the relative difference is too high
+- `StandardizedErrorReason`: assign doubt when the absolute standardized residual too high

 ## Feedback